ferd/tend/README.md

 ferd, July 8, 09:55 EST: Holy moly, stuff works even with NIFs!
 We're both pretty satisfied at this point and we're working on polish.
 Malcolm (orbitz) is taking care of comments and specs, and I'm looking for writing docs and some demo code.

 ferd, July 8, 11:01 EST: Clean up and polishing going well!

+ferd, July 8, 15:23 EST: I guess we're pretty much done.
+We're now working on demonstrations of what _TEND_ can do, and otherwise, orbitz might be chasing a bug regarding circular references in a page; something without dire consequences, if not minor annoyances.

+I will be logging off.
+Thanks for reading the development log.
+Now I'm gonna go try to rest and pretend I had a full week-end without programming, before going back to work and doing some more on Monday.